Exciton: 2D semiconductors

-where $r_0$ is the so-called screening length, $\epsilon_0$ is the vacuum permittivity, $e$ is the elementary charge, $\kappa$ the average dielectric constant of the surrounding media, and $r$ the exciton radius.
+where $r_0$ is the so-called screening length, $\epsilon_0$ is the vacuum permittivity, $e$ is the elementary charge, $\kappa$ the average relative permittivity of the surrounding media, and $r$ the exciton radius.
 For this potential, no general expression for the exciton energies may be found.
 One must instead turn to numerical procedures, and it is precisely this potential that gives rise to the nonhydrogenic Rydberg series of the energies in 2D semiconductors.

 Example: excitons in transition metal dichalcogenides (TMDs)

 Monolayers of a transition metal dichalcogenide (TMD) are a good and cutting-edge example where excitons play a major role.
 In particular, in these systems, they exhibit a bounding energy of the order of 0.5 eV with a Coulomb attraction between the hole and the electrons stronger than in other traditional quantum wells.
 As a result, optical excitonic peaks are present in these materials even at room temperatures.